-We are officially in the season of spring, and though we take a look around and may feel somewhat discouraged that things aren’t so different from last year (#covid), we also are taking some time to appreciate what is changing.
+We are officially entering the season of spring, and though we may take a look around and feel somewhat discouraged at the state of the world at the current moment, we also realize the need to slow down, breathe, and appreciate the simple gifts around us.
 The cold winds are easing, the sun is breaking through, and the flowers are bursting forth in a glorious rebirth.
-As you won’t find us dining in restaurants or attending events in the near future, why not take some time and go on a spring-themed walk in the next few weeks?
+If you are finding yourself feeling overwhelmed right now, why not take some time and go on a spring walk in the next few weeks?
 It’s actually kind of amazing what some fresh air and colorful blooms do for the soul.
-Happy walking, and happy spring!
+Happy walking, and happy (early) spring!

 Tucked away in Aubonne is the gorgeous and expansive Arboretum–open all year long and providing outdoor walks and marked trails for all ages and levels of difficulty.
 Running, hiking, walking, and exploring this property is highly encouraged.
 In the spring, visitors must feast their eyes on their magnolia and cherry blossoms that are signaling warmer months ahead.
 We like to pack a picnic and take our time lapping up the beauty of nature here.

-The Morges Tulip Festival begins this year on April 1st and will last for seven weeks (ends May 9th) at the Parc de l’Independence along the lake.
+The Morges Tulip Festival begins this year on March 18 and will last until May 8 at the Parc de l’Independence along the lake.
+This year’s theme is “Sound and Light” and will tell the story of the tulip through the years, from its origins to its arrival in Morges.
+It’s an exclusive creation by the Lausanne-based artist Albin Christen for the Tulip Festival.
 Around 275 varieties of 145,000 tulips will surround you as you walk throughout the park.
 It’s a free and beautiful activity that shouldn’t be missed!

 Photo by Vaud Promotion